fdoxyz/visualcosita/src/content/post/learning-rails-in-2017.md

 ---
 title: Learning Rails in 2017
-description: These are some of my notes from my experience on starting to learning Ruby on Rails (in 2017).
+description: These are some notes from my experience on learning Ruby on Rails (in 2017).
 date: 2017-06-14
 layout: post.jade
 lang: en